function2/cmdchatgpt/README.md

 export OPENAI_API_KEY='sk-Example0abcdefghijklmnopqrstuvwxyz01234567890EX0'
 ```

-You will need the python3 `openai` module.
+You will need the python3 `openai` and `pygments` modules.

 If using pip:

 ```
-pip install openai
+pip install openai pygments
 ```

 To send questions that have dashes, use '--' so the argument parser doesn't